-Lipoedema UK’s 2016 and 2017 conference programmes explored the use of liposuction for lipoedema patients.
-In 2016, Professor Wilfred Schmeller, Dr Yvonne Frambach and Dr Axel Baumagartner from The Hanse Clinic.
-Lubeck Germany, Dr Harry Voesten from Holland and Miss Anne Dancey from the UK presented on their techniques and results for patients with lipoedema.
-(For more about the conference, please visit our 2016 Conference page by clicking here).
-Mr Vasu Karri a UK surgeon was one of our keynote speakers at our October 2017 event.
+Lipoedema UK’s 2014, 2016 and 2017 conference programmes explored the use of liposuction for lipoedema patients.
+Surgeons, Professor Wilfred Schmeller, Dr Yvonne Frambach and Dr Axel Baumagartner from The Hanse Clinic.
+Lubeck Germany, Dr Harry Voesten from Holland and Miss Anne Dancey from the UK presented on their surgical results, some spanning over 15 years, on patients with lipoedema.
+(For more about the conferences, please visit our past Conference page by clicking here).
+Mr Vasu Karri a UK surgeon was a keynote speakers at Lipoedema UK’s October 2017 conference in Sheffield.
+Almost all patients are currently self-funded.